FHantke/brave-browser-wiki/Allow-Google-login---Third-Parties-and-Extensions.md

 ## Extensions

+**Note: this is currently broken and waiting for a fix by Google: https://github.com/brave/brave-browser/issues/15754**

 If you navigate to `brave://settings/extensions`, you will see an option to enable `Allow extensions to use chrome.identity api`.

 ![extensions](https://jumde.github.io/img/google_login_for_extensions.png?123)